ipums/ipums.github.io/_posts/2023/2023-11-27-DuckDB-and-the-2020-Census.md

 - NHGIS
 ---

-TODO
-done 0.
-Show main ingest steps and where data transformation fits. done 1. show file structure from Census download done 2.
-Make point that all NHGIS  datasets are composed of entire segments part 3.
-Show database state immediately after load done 4.
-Show sample SQL for transformation
-5. Clean up final database state table describes done 6.
-Export data iis also a geography harmonization step: We map the Census SUMLEV column value (which is unharmonized but fairly consistent) to NHGIS geography levels expressed in a directory  structure. done 7.
-Show a snippet of the export SQL

 ## Introduction

 Our IPUMS-NHGIS service takes public U.S. Census releases and makes them easy to use.
 The U.S. Census publishes statistics from every Census and the annual American Community Survey.
 IPUMS NHGIS makes this information easier to navigate: Users can request data on specific topics, from specific times and places.
 The stats are available for different geographic levels: States, counties, tracts and even city blocks (there are many more.)
 When you hear about Census stats for your state or county or city  it's probably available from NHGIS.
 In addition to making the information easier to find, NHGIS makes the data comparable across many decades so you can more easily look at change over time.